 sudo systemctl enable mariadb sudo systemctl start mariadb

 To verify the installtion check the MariaDB service status by typing:

 ● mariadb.service - MariaDB 10.3.7 database server Loaded: loaded (/usr/lib/systemd/system/mariadb.service; enabled; vendor preset: disabled) Drop-In: /etc/systemd/system/mariadb.service.d └─migrated-from-my.cnf-settings.conf Active: inactive (dead) Docs: man:mysqld(8) https://mariadb.com/kb/en/library/systemd/

 mysql_secure_installationscript which will perform several security related tasks:

 The script will prompt you to set up the root user password, remove the anonymous user, restrict root user access to the local machine, and remove the test database.

 All steps are explained in detail and it is recommended to answer “Y” (yes) to all questions.

 Connect to MariaDB from the command line

-To connect to the MariaDB server through the terminal we can use the MariaDB client.
-Log in to the server as the root user by typing:
+To connect to the MariaDB server through the terminal as the root account type:

 mysql -u root -p